Amsterdam/Netherlands3D/Packages/Netherlands3D/WMSTextureProjection/README.md

 WMS Texture Projection
 ===============

-This package contains a TileHandler layer that loads tiles as projected textures from a WMS service.
+This package includes a TileHandler layer that loads tiles as projected textures from a WMS service.
-Supporting scripts allow you to add the layer to an existing TileHandler with LOD steps with different texture sizes for different distances.
+Supporting scripts allow you to add the layer to an existing TileHandler with LOD steps, offering different texture sizes for various distances.

 Please note that this package depends on the following Netherlands3D packages: